Supermassive black hole growth from stellar binary encounters: SMBH growth in nearby galactic hosts

-Another view of black hole growth comes from integrating the growth equation (Eq.~(\ref{eq:dmdt})) backward in time to assess the fraction of the observed black hole mass may have arisen from binary break-ups.
+Another view of black hole growth comes from integrating the growth equation from the simple kinematical (``$nv\sigma$'') model (Eq.~(\ref{eq:dmdt})) backward in time.
 In this way, we predict the fraction of a black hole's mass that could potentially have come from the Hills mechanism and stellar accretion.
 Figure~\ref{fig:smbhgrowbacktrace} provides that view.

-The predicted mass evolution in Figures~\ref{fig:smbhgrowdata} and \ref{fig:smbhgrowbacktrace} illustrates that conditions for black hole growth vary widely among galaxies.
-Of the 30 sources we consider here, 20\% (6) are predicted to have at least doubled the black hole mass in the past gigayear, while in 8 galaxies, stellar accretion from binary break-ups accounts for less than 10\%\ of the black hole mass.
+It also shows the predictions from the modified model with stellar density set to its value at the radius of influence of the black hole and a term to suppress growth of black holes with $\mbh \gtrsim \mbreak$ (Eq.~(\ref{eq:dmdtmod})).